As a pediatrician, there may be questions or concerns about vaccines that you hear often. Read below for talking points.

 Some parents would prefer to spread out vaccines and believe an "alternative" or nonstandard schedule is safer.
 Consider discussing the following:

-- The recommended schedule is designed to protect children when they are most vulnerable to the diseases vaccines prevent.
+- The recommended schedule is designed to protect children and prevent diseases from spreading to others.

-- Non-standard schedules that spread out vaccines or start when a child is older do not provide protection against serious illnesses when infants and young children are most at risk for the diseases.
+- Nonstandard schedules that spread out vaccines or start when a child is older put entire communities at risk of serious illnesses, including infants and young children.

-- If a parent maintains they do not want a vaccine, document the request for a nonstandard schedule and that the risks of not vaccinating were discussed.
+- If a parent insists that they do not want a vaccine, document the request for a nonstandard schedule and add a note in the child’s record that you and the parent discussed the risks of not vaccinating.

 - Consider a tracking system to remind families to return for needed vaccines.